brendaleearmstrong/S4-Midterm-Client/MiSightOverview.md

 MiSight is built with a Spring Boot server, using a RESTful HTTP API to communicate with the client.
 The backend is powered by PostgreSQL, which organizes data in tables such as Pollutants, EnvironmentalData, SafetyReports, and Mines.
 Client interactions with the server involve CRUD operations, managed through a secure API with role-based access.

 ## 6. API Endpoint Documentation
-MiSight's API provides endpoints for all major operations in the system:
+MiSight's API provides endpoints for all major operations in the system, examples include:
 - **POST /api/mines**: Creates a new mine record.
 - **GET /api/environmental-data**: Retrieves environmental data, filtered by pollutant type and date range.
 - **POST /api/safety-reports**: Submits a safety report, including details on incidents and near misses.